Interpolation of turbulent magnetic fields and its consequences on diffusive cosmic ray propagation: Conclusions

 \section{Conclusions}

 Turbulent magnetic fields that provide the dominant magnetic field structure in a multitude of astrophysical environments are commonly generated by an Inverse Fast Fourier Transformation on a homogeneous, spatial grid.
 Due to this discretization, the magnetic field at an arbitrary spatial position requires the use of an interpolation routine.
-In this work, we determine the resulting error of three different interpolation routines (TL, TC and NN) with respect to the magnetic field properties.
-We further quantify the diffusive behavior of CRs as a function of the dimensionless rigidity in the range $\rho=0.01$ to $\rho=1$.
-It is shown that only in the case of a low grid resolution ($l_{\rm min}/d\lesssim 2$) and a rigidity close to the lower bound of the resonant scattering regime ($l_{\rm min}/l_{\rm max}\lesssim \rho$) the TL interpolation changes the diffusive behavior by more than $10\%$.
-Based on the significant steepening of the turbulence spectrum at $k\sim k_{\rm max}$, the resulting change of the diffusion coefficient at $\rho\sim l_{\rm min}/l_{\rm max}$ is still quite small.
-But at these rigidities, the impact of the field line random walk starts dominating, so that the particles predominantly follow the local mean field and hardly scatter off the wavemodes given by the turbulence spectrum.

-The other interpolation routines generate significant lower errors, in particular TC.
-However, since NN is significantly less CPU-intense and still very limited in its relative interpolation error, with an error on the diffusion coefficient of less than 5\%, we conclude that NN is the best interpolation routine in the case of grid-based data.
+In this work, we determine the resulting error of three different interpolation routines (TL, TC and NN) with respect to the magnetic field properties and quantify its impact on the propagation of a test particle.
+The large-scale properties of the magnetic field are reproduced more accurately by the TC method than by the TL method, but even the NN method excels the TL routine.
+However, latter is not able to describe the small-scale properties of the turbulent magnetic field appropriately, which becomes important when field line random walk dominates the particle transport.
+Hence, the analysis of the particle propagation shows a quite diverse picture: In the ballistic propagation regime (at $c\,t\lesssim \lambda$), the relative error by the interpolated field is in principle small, but increases in all cases up to a few percentage --- dependent on the particle's rigidity --- at $c\,t\sim \lambda$.
+Basically, TC excels TL, which excels NN, and an increasing grid resolution decreases the error.
+It needs to be taken into account, that the initial deviation from the expected spatial position is afterwards amplified by the turbulent magnetic field structure.
+Therefore, the error becomes the largest at the transition between the ballistic and the diffusive regime.
+In the diffusive regime (at $c\,t\gg \lambda$) for the case of resonant scattering, i.e.\ $1 \gtrsim \rho \gtrsim l_{\rm min}/l_{\rm max}$, the diffusive scattering off the wave-modes dominates the transport and the particle propagation is barely effected by the interpolation routine or the field configuration.
+However, when field line random walk dominates the transport at $\rho < l_{\rm min}/l_{\rm max}$, the interpolated field has a significant influence on the particle transport leading to an error of (20-80)\% of the corresponding diffusion coefficient.
+The NN method clearly provides the largest errors, but even in the case of a high grid resolution and the use of the TL method, we obtain a significantly different behavior of the particle transport.